Long-dated euro zone yields rise as Spain 50-yr sale saturates market

 By Abhinav Ramnarayan

-LONDON, Feb 10 (Reuters) - Long-dated euro zone government bond yields rose on Wednesday after a 50-year bond sale by Spain in the previous session saw investors shed similar debt elsewhere on fears that an increase in inflation could hurt this part of the bond market.
+LONDON, Feb 10 (Reuters) - Long-dated euro zone government bond yields rose on Wednesday after a 50-year bond sale by Spain in the previous session sparked some selling of long-dated bonds on fears that an increase in inflation could hurt this part of the market.

 Spain sold 5 billion euros of 50-year bonds on Tuesday, following Belgium's sale of 50-year bonds the week before, generating a whopping 65 billion euros of demand in the process.

-While the deal priced successfully and traded up in the aftermarket, it has highlighted a tension in the bond market between monetary stimulus and worries over fiscal stimulus-fuelled inflation.
+While the deal priced successfully and traded steadily in the aftermarket, it has highlighted a tension in the bond market between monetary stimulus and worries over fiscal stimulus-fuelled inflation.

 "There is high demand for long maturities because of the hunt for yield, so debt agencies are taking advantage with 50-year issuance," said DZ Bank rates strategist Daniel Lenz.